lukasborawski/bigos/README.md

 * ease of class expansion
 * internal class injection

 Based on this structure you can define style levels depending on the complexity of nesting several HTML elements.
-It may be familiar with [BEM](https://en.bem.info/methodology/) methodology (block, element, modifire), and acording to it we can build something similar and common.
+It may be familiar with [BEM](https://en.bem.info/methodology/) methodology (block, element, modifier), and acording to it we can build something similar and common.

 Of course there is a black side of this solution.
 Sometimes when classes will have the same name, parts can overwrites each other.
-To avoid this try to keep unique class modifires and options even for main blocks/parents.
+To avoid this try to keep unique class modifiers and options even for main blocks/parents.

 OK, back to structure...